One of the best things about working for a scale-up company is you get an opportunity to work on many different challenges.

 We categorized our PQLs into different buckets to find the best opportunities to grow revenue.

-- Hand Raise PQLs: We would show free users call to actions within the product for paid only features or the opportunity to get assistance with a particular task, those users would interact with the CTA to reach out to us.
+- Hand Raise PQLs: We would show free users call to actions (CTAs) within the product for paid only features or the opportunity to get assistance with a particular task, those users would interact with the CTA to reach out to us.
 We used them sparingly.

 - Usage PQLs: We triggered a call to action based on product usage, for example using all of your free call minutes or email templates would trigger an option to upgrade or talk with sales.